The Machine Stops (album): Production and release

 Mr Dibs had first mentioned the production of a new album at a 2014 concert in Manchester.
 The official Hawkwind Twitter account first announced that the album was in the works in December 2015.

 The band played "The Machine" and its preceding spoken word counterpart "All Hail The Machine" at a performance at The Coronet in London on 20 December 2015.

 Hawkwind released one single from the album for free on their Facebook page, "A Solitary Man" with an accompanying video in March 2016.

-Tim Blake left the band before the album's release to pursue his Crystal Machine project and does not feature on the album, with his usual contributions being replaced by increased synthesiser work by Niall Hone and Dead Fred.
+Tim Blake left the band before the album's release to pursue his Crystal Machine project and does not feature on the album, with his usual contributions being replaced by increased synthesizer work by Niall Hone and Dead Fred.

 The album also marks the first official appearance of Haz Wheaton.
 Wheaton had appeared with the "skeleton crew" spin off live band, Technicians of Spaceship Hawkwind some years before joining the band at The Coronet performance in December 2015 to play bass.
 Following that performance and the release of the album, he was a feature of the live shows for the next couple of years, as well as playing on the band's next studio album Into The Woods.
 Here, he contributes bass to the final two tracks, "Tube" and "Lost In Science".